Selected Past and Ongoing Partnerships

 Over five years, students will fully integrate Jewish education into their lives by experiencing the vibrant resources of the New York Jewish community.
 They will come to understand that Jewish learning takes place in many settings, not just the traditional classroom.
 Upon celebrating their Bar or Bat Mitzvah, each child will have a Passport that documents the pathways they have traveled on their unique Jewish journey.
 This integrated experience of Jewish learning will encourage them to explore new pathways as they enter young adulthood.

-As part of our continuing efforts to create points of engagement for unaffiliated Jews, The Steinhardt Foundation for Jewish Life partners with the Samuel Bronfman Foundation and others in supporting MyJewishLearning.com.
+As part of our continuing efforts to create points of engagement for unaffiliated Jews, The Steinhardt Foundation for Jewish Life partnered with the Samuel Bronfman Foundation and others in supporting MyJewishLearning.com.

 MyJewishLearning.com is a comprehensive, pluralistic website of Jewish information and education geared towards learners of all ages and educational backgrounds.
 As the central Internet site for learning about Judaism, it offers thousands of articles covering such topics as history, culture, holidays and texts.
 One of the distinguishing features of the site is its guided learning feature, which allows users of widely varying background to find information suited to their needs.
 Content on the site is packaged to invite and facilitate ever-deepening levels of learning.
 Its learning materials are representative of the wide range of trans-denominational perspectives within Judaism.